yudina-m/trailer-alert/README.md

 # trailer-alert
-Telegram bot for new trailer alerts
+Telegram bot for new Trailers alerts